 - Pull out the pin in the breakaway switch to activate the electric braking system.

-    - The BLUE flashing LED in the trailer plug must flash to indicate breakaway battery energy source.
+- The BLUE flashing LED in the trailer plug must flash to indicate a breakaway battery energy source.

 - The amber light on the breakaway battery indicates batteries charging status.

 Dennis Gravolin has invented a world-first…Trailer Vision!.
 Denis is enthusiastic about inventions and wrote a song which he performs regularly.

 Finally, Trailer Vision – wacky inventor is also a Chad Morgan impersonator.

 Couplemate Trailer Parts sells only the best quality 12 Pin LED Plug and Socket and caravan spare parts throughout Australia.

 Customers are welcome to either pickup or take advantage of our low freight rates.
 Express shipping to Melbourne, Sydney, Brisbane, Perth, Adelaide, Darwin, and Hobart.

 We also ship products to New Zealand via Australia Post Air Express.

 © Steve Wotherspoon March 8, 2017.
 Images and text may be copied, provided a link back to the copied page and the source is displayed where the content or image is located.